 Probability: There is almost no chance that the Kings go through with this deal.
 While there would be some value to clearing cap space and getting picks, it’s very likely that the Kings can find a more palatable package for Cousins than anything the Mavericks can offer.
 Chance of happening: 0.5 out of 10.

 I think it’s very unlikely the Kings choose to move Cousins on draft day.
 The new GM will probably want to do his (or her) due diligence in terms of deciding how to proceed with DeMarcus and I think it is very unlikely that a decision will be made by draft day.
 On the other hand, if they see a golden opportunity to actually make the team better while getting rid of DeMarcus Cousins’ behavioral issues, then I wouldn’t be surprised if they made a deal.
 All in all, it would have to be a really good deal for the Kings to bite.

 Tags: Alex Len Anderson Varejao C.J.
-Miles Chuck Hayes DeMarcus Cousins Dion Waiters Featured Kyrie Irving Marcus Thornton Mark Cuban Michael Kidd-Gilchrist Nerlens Noel Otto Porter Patrick Patterson Popular Sacramento Kings Tristan Thompson Tyreke Evans Vince Carter
+Miles Chuck Hayes DeMarcus Cousins Dion Waiters Kyrie Irving Marcus Thornton Mark Cuban Michael Kidd-Gilchrist Nerlens Noel Otto Porter Patrick Patterson Sacramento Kings Tristan Thompson Tyreke Evans Vince Carter